bcgov/dt-moodle/README.md

    - Restores from tarball
    - Verifies data directory size

+## Upgrading Moodle

+Upgrading your Moodle site requires a careful process to ensure data integrity.
+Follow these steps to upgrade Moodle to a new version.

+### Phase 1: Preparation and Backup

+1.  **Enable Maintenance Mode**

+    Put your Moodle site into maintenance mode to prevent users from making changes during the upgrade.
+You can do this from the Moodle UI (`Site administration > Server > Maintenance mode`) or by running a command inside your Moodle pod:

+    ```bash
+    # Get your moodle pod name
+    oc get pods -l app=moodle -n <namespace>

+    # Exec into the pod and enable maintenance mode
+    oc exec <moodle-pod-name> -n <namespace> -- php /var/www/html/admin/cli/maintenance.php --enable
+    ```

+2.  **Back Up Your Data**

+    Before upgrading, perform a full backup of your database and Moodle data directory.
+Use the manual backup process described in the [Backup and Restore](#backup-and-restore) section.

+    ```bash
+    # Trigger a manual backup
+    oc create job moodle-backup-manual-$(date +%s) --from=cronjob/moodle-backup -n <namespace>

+    # Monitor the backup job
+    oc logs -f job/moodle-backup-manual-$(date +%s) -n <namespace>
+    ```

+    Ensure the backup completes successfully before proceeding.

+### Phase 2: The Upgrade

+1.  **Update Moodle Version in `Dockerfile`**

+    In `kustomize-source-apache/base/Dockerfile`, update the Moodle version.
+Find the download URL for the desired version from the [Moodle downloads page](https://download.moodle.org/releases/latest/).

+    Update the `curl` command in the `Dockerfile`.
+For example, to upgrade to Moodle 4.6:

+    ```dockerfile
+    # kustomize-source-apache/base/Dockerfile
+    # ...
+    # Download and extract Moodle
+    RUN cd /var/www/html \
+        && curl -fsSL https://download.moodle.org/download.php/direct/stable406/moodle-latest-406.tgz -o moodle.tgz \
+        && tar -xzf moodle.tgz \
+    # ...
+    ```

+2.  **Build and Push the New Docker Image**

+    Build a new Docker image using the provided script and push it to your registry.

+    ```bash
+    source .env
+    ./base/build-apache-image.sh
+    ```

+3.  **Deploy the New Image**

+    Update your `deployment.yaml` (or the corresponding file in your Kustomize overlay) to use the new image tag.
+Then apply the changes to your cluster.

+    ```yaml
+    # kustomize-source-apache/overlays/<your-env>/deployment.yaml (or base/deployment.yaml)
+    # ...
+    spec:
+      template:
+        spec:
+          containers:
+          - name: moodle-apache
+            image: <your-registry>/<your-namespace>/moodle-apache:<new-version-tag> # <-- Update this line
+    # ...
+    ```

+    Apply the Kustomize configuration:
+    ```bash
+    kubectl apply -k overlays/<your-env>
+    ```

+### Phase 3: Finalization

+1.  **Trigger Moodle Database Upgrade**

+    Once the new pods are running, you must run Moodle's internal database upgrade script.

+    ```bash
+    # Get the name of a new Moodle pod
+    oc get pods -l app=moodle -n <namespace>

+    # Exec into the pod and run the upgrade
+    oc exec -it <new-moodle-pod-name> -n <namespace> -- php /var/www/html/admin/cli/upgrade.php
+    ```

+    Follow the prompts in the command-line interface to complete the database upgrade.

+2.  **Verify and Disable Maintenance Mode**

+    Thoroughly test your Moodle site.
+Once you are confident that the upgrade was successful, disable maintenance mode.

+    ```bash
+    oc exec <new-moodle-pod-name> -n <namespace> -- php /var/www/html/admin/cli/maintenance.php --disable
+    ```

+    It is also recommended to purge all caches from the Moodle UI (`Site administration > Development > Purge all caches`).

+### Rollback Plan

+If the upgrade fails, you can roll back to the previous state:
+1.  **Revert Image:** Change the image tag in your `deployment.yaml` back to the previous version and re-apply the configuration.
+2.  **Restore Data:** If the database or files were corrupted, use the `restore-job.yaml` to restore from the backup you created before the upgrade.
+Refer to the [Restoring from Backup](#restoring-from-backup) section for instructions.

 ## Security Notes

 - Never commit the `.env` file to version control